-When your need money to meet your company’s working capital or strategic investment needs, a business loan is probably the first option you consider.
-After all, it is one of the most widely used types of business funding that is available.
-More than $850 billion dollars’ worth of business loans are borrowed each year in the United States.
+When your need money to meet your business’s working capital or strategic investment needs, a business loan is probably the first option you consider.
+After all, it is one of the most widely used types of available business funding.
+More than $850 billion worth of business loans are borrowed each year in the United States.

-However, there is another form of funding that might not be on your radar, and it can come in quite handy when you are in a cash crunch.
+However, another form of funding might not be on your radar that can come in quite handy when you are in a cash crunch.
 It is a business line of credit, also referred to as a revolving line of credit, and it is the choice of millions of business owners nationwide.
-This Balboa Capital blog article explains how a business line of credit works, and how it can benefit your company.
+This Balboa Capital blog article explains how a business line of credit works and how it can benefit your small business.

 Access to credit, whenever you need it.

-In order to understand how a business line of credit works, it is important to know how it differs from a traditional term loan.
+To understand how a business line of credit works, it is essential to know how it differs from a traditional business loan.
 For starters, a loan is a one-time lump sum of cash that is repaid, along with interest, over a specific time.
-A business credit line, on the other hand, is not a sum of cash that you borrow.
+On the other hand, a business credit line is not a sum of money you borrow.

-It is a specific amount of capital that you can access and repay, with interest, whenever you need it.
-Lenders look at several factors, including your credit rating, time in business, and debt-to-income ratio, when determining your credit line amount.
+It is a specific amount of capital that you can access and repay with interest whenever you need it.
+When determining your credit line amount, lenders look at several factors, including your small business credit rating, time in business, and debt-to-income ratio.

 A business line of credit can help you better manage your cash flow because you only need to repay when you draw from the line.
 For example, if you have a $150,000 credit line and draw $30,000, you will only need to pay back the $30,000, plus interest.
 You will not have to pay interest on the $120,000 balance that you carry.